2012 Tennessee Titans season: Week 13: vs. Houston Texans

 With the loss, the Titans fell to 4–8 and were swept by the Texans for the first time since 2004.

 Week 14: at Indianapolis Colts

+With the close loss, the Titans fell to 4-9, and they were eliminated from playoff contention.

 Week 15: vs. New York Jets

 Week 16: at Green Bay Packers

+With their worst loss since 2009, the Titans dropped to 5-10 and finished 1-3 against the NFC North.